GUIDING FAMILIES AND THEIR CHILDREN IMPACTED BY DISABILITY INTO A GROWING RELATIONSHIP WITH JESUS

 + ONCE MY CHILD IS ENROLLED CAN I ATTEND A PROGRAM AT EITHER CAMPUS?

 With the exception of our Wednesday night programming, we ask that a family attends at the campus they have been accepted at.
-We have classroom ratios and staffing set up to accommodate your child and our staff works hard at getting to know your child and develop a relationship with him/her.
-Moving between campuses is difficult for the child as well as the staff working with him/her.
+We have classroom ratios and staffing set up to accommodate your child and our staff works toward developing a relationship with him/her.
+Moving between campuses is a change in environment and routine that is difficult for both the child and our staff.

 + MY CHILD HAS BEEN ACCEPTED INTO THE INCLUSION PROGRAM AND HAS A BUDDY.
 DO WE NEED TO NOTIFY ANYONE IF WE ARE UNABLE TO ATTEND ON ANY GIVEN DAY?